nomodz4real/Pfsense-Vpn-Refresh/README.txt

 echo "youadminpassword" > .pfsensepassfile

-Create a file with your pfSense server's ip address and listening port, be mindful to add a space between the two:
+Create a file with your pfSense server's ip address and listening port, be mindful to add a space between the two, the Faux API can handle hostnames and https as well so you are not limited to using your pfsense server's IP address only:

 echo "ipaddress port" > .pfsense_ip_and_port